Gertie's Drive-Inn

 46°35'50.95"N 112° 1'57.12"W

 On May 18 1949, Jean and John Martello opened the Richardson Root Beer franchise "Martello's Drive-Inn" at 1000 N. Main.
-They sold out in 1952 to Gertrude "Gertie" Richeson (1914-2004), and her husband Bob.
-Gertie's became a mainstay in Helena for decades, and she became known as "The Hamburger Queen".
-Richeson sold the business, and the "Gertie's" name, in 1961.
+They sold out in 1952 to Gertrude A. Dorner Richeson (1914-2004), and her husband Bob.
+Gertie's Drive-In became a mainstay in Helena for decades, and Gertie became known as "The Hamburger Queen".
+Gertie's is still remembered fondly by many Helenans.
+The "Gertie Burger" and Gertie's turkey sandwiches are especially missed.

 Ad for Martello's grand opening, May 18 1949.